 Direct Auto Insurance customers can call 1-800-403-1077 to file a claim with a claims specialist over the phone, start a claim via the Direct Auto Mobile App, or log in to MyAccount to start an auto claim online conveniently.
 Our claims department is available 24 hours a day, seven days a week.
 Customer service is available Monday through Friday from 8 a.m. to 7 p.m.
 (EST) and Saturday from 8 a.m. to 4 p.m.
 (EST).

 2. Be Responsive and Cooperate

 Once you report your claim, your insurance adjuster will take the lead as they oversee the status of your repairs and address any issues that may arise, like further damage, payments for additional damage owed, or changes to the expected completion date.

 Quickly settling a car insurance claim requires cooperation all around — from you, your adjuster, the body shop, the other people involved, etc. A minor accident, like a fender bender, is common and therefore relatively easy for your adjuster to handle.
 When everyone works together, the car insurance claim process can be a breeze!

 Remember to keep your adjuster’s contact information handy, so you can quickly get in touch when you want to check your claim status.

 3. Be Forthcoming, Even About the Most Minor Details

 This is a necessary time to pay attention to detail.
 Understandably, sharing even the most seemingly insignificant information about your accident or incident could inflict some level of stress, emotional suffering, or financial pain.
 It’s human instinct to want to steer clear of anything that causes difficulty in our lives!
-However, it’s crucial to be upfront about every last detail of your claim with your adjuster because missing information can stall the car insurance claim process.
+However, it’s crucial to be upfront about every last detail of your claim with your adjuster because missing information can stall the auto insurance claim process.